There are many benefits to life insurance, namely protecting your family or business from financial loss in the event of your death.

-Until recently, most people realized they needed life insurance at some point, but didn’t know when or where to start.
+Most people realize they need life insurance at some point, but don’t know when or where to start.

-- But if your job does offer you a small life insurance policy, do you need something beyond that?
+- If you have a small life insurance policy through your job, do you need something beyond that?

 - Do some people benefit from additional coverage more than others?